 The District of Sooke is a municipality in the Capital Regional District (CRD).

 The CRD collects data on and analyzes the regional GHG emissions from all thirteen municipalities every two years.
 The most recent reports covered 2018 and 2020.
 The regional report mirrors the methodology of the province, and therefore uses 2007 as a baseline year from which to calculate emissions reduction targets.

-The CRD regional reports use the Global Protocol for Community Scale Greenhouse Gas Emissions Inventories (GPC Protocol) methodology for carbon accounting71.
+The CRD regional reports use the Global Protocol for Community Scale Greenhouse Gas Emissions

+Inventories (GPC Protocol) methodology for carbon accounting71.
 This methodology is globally recommended for communities of all sizes and ensures that carbon emissions are accounted for in the same way across Canada and around the globe.
 Adjustments to the baseline were made for the CRD's 2020 report to account for changing emissions intensity factors of the electricity grid and availability of new data.
 Recalculating baseline emissions is a normal process in carbon accounting when new data or methodology becomes available, and impacts each year included in the report.

 As such, the figures in Sooke's Climate Action Plan refer to the most up-to-date data available from the CRD regional emissions reports72.
-For a list of limitations and assumptions included in the regional report, refer to the methodology document provided by the CRD73.

-70 Low Carbon Resilience | ACT - Action on Climate Team (act-adapt.org)
+70)Low Carbon Resilience | ACT - Action on Climate Team (act-adapt.org)

-71 GHG Protocol for Cities | Greenhouse Gas Protocol
+71)GHG Protocol for Cities | Greenhouse Gas Protocol